Rishil-Kathiriya/Automation/README.md

 ## 💼 Use Cases

-Here are some of the things these scripts help you do:
+Here are some of the things these Scripts help you do:

 - 🍪 **Automate games** like Cookie Clicker using Selenium
 - 📬 **Send emails automatically** using Python + SMTP